 Enter the ratio tolerance (1 to 99%).
 This refers to the percent of acceptable variance that the system will allow before a ratio alarm occurs.

 Component A (Color) Valve (if present)

 This field only appears if the system includes a color change module.
-Enter the color valve number (1 to 30).
+Enter the component A valve number (1 to 25).

 Component B (Catalyst) Valve (if present)